jahrik/jahrik/README.md

 [![Website](https://img.shields.io/website?label=homelab.business&style=for-the-badge&url=https%3A%2F%2Fhomelab.business)](https://homelab.business)

-### I'm a Father, DevOps Engineer, and Mentor
+### I'm a Father, Mentor, and DevOps Engineer

+- I'm a fan of Linux and love using it as my main OS
+- I love tinkering with Single Board Computers and ARM.
 - I’m currently learning more about Ansible, Python, Docker, and CICD workflows.
-- I’m looking to collaborate with other engineers.
+- I'm fascinated by clustering technologies, including Docker Swarm, Kubernetes, Glusterfs, and Hadoop/HDFS
 - 2022 Goals: Start contributing to Open Source projects
 - I also enjoy studying mycology and cataloging local fungi in [iNaturalist](https://www.inaturalist.org/people/jahrik)